Incentivizing Knowledge Transfers: Applications

-We also observe that some, but not all, international companies have expressed reservations about a complete technology transfer.
-For example, it was reported that ``GM is holding tight to its more valuable technology: Beijing is eager to tap into foreign auto companies' clean-energy technologies, [b]ut GM doesn't want to share all its research with its Chinese partner."\footnote{See Sharon Terlep, ``Balancing the Give and Take in GM's Chinese Partnership." \textit{Wall Street Journal,} August 19, 2012.} In contrast, Volkswagen has appeared more open to collaborations on even its most advanced technologies, working closely with SAIC on developing and deploying innovations regarding electrification and autonomous driving.\footnote{See Aschhoff and Ludewig, ``All set for future mobility: Volkswagen Group and SAIC Strengthen Long-Standing Partnership with New Joint Venture Agreement," \textit{Volkswagen Group Press Release}, November 27, 2024.} This divergence may be attributable to the fact that the economic relationship between China and the EU is often considered more stable and less politically sensitive than that between China and the US.
+More interestingly, different JVs exhibited distinct levels of collaboration, even after holding fixed the same domestic manufacturer.
+For example, it was reported that ``GM is holding tight to its more valuable technology: Beijing is eager to tap into foreign auto companies' clean-energy technologies, [b]ut GM doesn't want to share all its research with its Chinese partner."\footnote{See Sharon Terlep, ``Balancing the Give and Take in GM's Chinese Partnership." \textit{Wall Street Journal,} August 19, 2012.} In contrast, Volkswagen has appeared more open to collaborations even on its most advanced technologies, working closely with SAIC on developing and deploying innovations regarding electrification and autonomous driving.\footnote{See Aschhoff and Ludewig, ``All set for future mobility: Volkswagen Group and SAIC Strengthen Long-Standing Partnership with New Joint Venture Agreement," \textit{Volkswagen Group Press Releases}, November 27, 2024.} This divergence may be attributable to the fact that the economic relationship between China and the EU is often considered more stable and less politically sensitive than that between China and the US.
 As a result, the SAIC-Volkswagen joint venture is arguably associated with a higher discount factor and, as predicted by Proposition \ref{prop:delta}, is able to sustain a greater level of technology transfer in the long run.